 Another (pricier) option: stay at an Ecuentro Eco-villa / loft nearby.

 Birthed with an anti-resort concept, the accommodations blend in with nature and provide individual fire pits and the ultimate private setting.
 We didn't stay there, but got to visit one of the rooms and pool area ...and then took photos to ignite Instagram envy because #selfvalidation.

 Saturday: Affordable Wine Tasting + Food in Valle de Guadalupe

 This wine country is loved for a reason!
 Visit these vineyards for a day full of affordable wine tastings, surreal landscapes, and local crafts.

 Montefiore Vineyard was our first stop and an impressionable one at that.
 With second-story views overlooking the valley, their $5 wine tasting offers two reds and one white for those looking to start off easy.
 Try their delicious cheese plate if you are hungry!

 Visit one of Bodegas de Santo Tomás' newest locations in the heart of the valley for your next wine tasting and don't forget to try their olive oils (we purchased one to bring home).
 Their tasting room is decorated with a wall of wine bottles, artwork, and pottery and their outdoor seating area might be the best of the day.

 3 Mujeres is a must-visit if you want to support a women-owned business and experience THE CUTEST cellar ever.
-Guarded with a rustic door, the stonewalled cellar whispers Hobbiton, New Zealand as layers of moss, vines, and grass surround the structure.
+Guarded with a rustic wooden door, the stonewalled cellar whispers Hobbiton, New Zealand as layers of moss, vines, and grass surround the structure.
 Tastings are $7 but get there early because they close around 4 / 4:30pm.